 Figure 21B - The top and bottom curves show pressure fluctuations over 4 Martian years at Viking 1 and 2 sites.
 An approximation of the MSL data for its first year is in black between them (see Figure 23 for an accurate MSL pressure plot).
 On the left is a reproduction of the Figure 12A Phoenix data.
 The Phoenix and MSL data most closely matches Viking 2.
 Adapted from the Tillman, Viking Computer Facility, from Nelli et al., 2009, and from the REMS Team and Ashima Research.
 MSL and Phoenix carried similar Vaisala pressure transducers.
 We suspect that MSL pressures published were fudged approximations founded on the accepted Viking pressure curves shown above rather than legitimate pressure readings.
 The 11.49 mbar pressure for Sol 370 was removed by JPL after we made an issue about it.
-The 11.77 mbar and 12 mbar pressures for Sols 1160 and 1161 (November 10-12, 2015) both exceed the 11.5 mbar capability of the transducer on MSL, but they were reduced later.
+The 11.77 mbar , 12 mbar and 12.94 mbar pressures for Sols 1160, 1161 (November 10-12, 2015) and 1784 (August 13, 2017) all exceed the 11.5 mbar capability of the transducer on MSL, but they were reduced later.